 Mr. Lee continues to concentrate his practice primarily on intellectual property and commercial litigation.
 His trial and appellate experience is extensive.
 Mr. Lee has tried more than 200 patent cases, both jury and jury waived, to judgment and argued more than 75 appeals before the Court of Appeals for the Federal Circuit and other Courts of Appeals.
 He was elected to the American Academy of Arts and Sciences' 2017 Member Class and named the 2017 Massachusetts Outstanding IP Litigator by Managing IP, a 2016 Intellectual Property Trailblazer & Pioneer by The National Law Journal, the 2014 and 2015 "Lawyer of the Year" for litigation/patent by Best Lawyers in America®, the 2014 Distinguished Law Firm Leader by The American Lawyer, and was one of eight finalists selected by The American Lawyer as "Litigator of the Year" in 2012.

-Mr. Lee has acted as lead trial counsel for Apple Inc. in the "smart phone war" litigations and in several cases between Broadcom and Qualcomm; and a trial concerning genetically engineered products involving laser optics, video compression, cellular communications, remote data storage, secure Internet communications, pharmaceutical products, high-speed chromatography and medical devices.
+Mr. Lee has acted as lead trial counsel for Apple Inc. in the "smart phone war" litigations and in several cases between Broadcom and Qualcomm; and in a number of other federal court cases involving genetically engineered products, laser optics, video compression, cellular communications, remote data storage, secure Internet communications, pharmaceutical products, high-speed chromatography and medical devices.
 From July 1987 through June 1989, Mr. Lee served as associate counsel to Independent Counsel Lawrence E. Walsh in the Iran-Contra investigation.
 In that capacity, Mr. Lee was responsible for certain portions of the grand jury investigation and resulting indictments.

 He has also served as a special assistant to the Massachusetts Attorney General for the purpose of investigating alleged incidents of racial bias in the Commonwealth's courts.